bcgov/renovate-config/README.md

 [![MIT License](https://img.shields.io/github/license/bcgov/renovate-config.svg)](/LICENSE.md)
 [![Lifecycle](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

-# Mend Renovate Config - bcgov/renovate-config
+# Mend Renovate Config - Automatic Dependency Updates

+**Mend Renovate is a tool that automatically scans your repositories, detects outdated dependencies, and creates pull requests to keep them up to date.
+Keeping dependencies current helps teams avoid security vulnerabilities, benefit from bug fixes, and maintain compatibility with the latest features and standards.
+Regular updates are a key part of a secure and reliable software supply chain.**

-This repository provides a shared, opinionated Mend Renovate configuration for use across multiple downstream repositories in the bcgov organization and beyond.
+This repository provides a shared, opinionated Mend Renovate configuration for use across multiple downstream repositories.
 It is designed to:

 - Enforce consistent dependency update policies
 - Group and manage updates for multiple languages and ecosystems